Our family caring for your family.

 Michigan State University, ’86

 I always knew I wanted to be a veterinarian.
 In first grade, I would bring home dogs and cats that I believed to be homeless.
-Fortunately, my older sister would later return them to their appropriate homes.
-As a teenager, I spent my summers following a large animal veterinarian on his farm rounds in Petoskey, Michigan.
-In the winters, I would volunteer at a local animal shelter and give baths to pets waiting for their forever home.
-In high school, I was a veterinarian’s assistant at a local veterinary clinic in Southfield, Michigan.
-Luckily, during my third year of undergraduate education I was accepted to Michigan State University’s College of Veterinary Medicine.
-After a grueling four years of schooling, I graduated in 1986 and have loved practicing veterinary medicine every day ever since.
+Fortunately, my older sister would later return them to their rightful homes.
+As a teenager, I spent my summers shadowing a large animal veterinarian on farm rounds in Petoskey, Michigan.
+In the winters, I would volunteer at a local animal shelter and give baths to dogs awaiting adoption.
+In high school, I worked as a veterinarian’s assistant at a local veterinary clinic in Southfield, Michigan.
+Fortunately, during my third year of undergraduate education, I was accepted to Michigan State University’s College of Veterinary Medicine.
+In 1986, I graduated and have loved practicing veterinary medicine every day since.

-My first job as a veterinarian was in Huntington, New York where I practiced for one year in a small animal hospital.
-I loved New York, but I knew that I would never be able to afford to open my own veterinary clinic.
-So I moved to Chicago, which is a more affordable, but equally exciting city.
-After practicing a few years in a fast paced high quality clinic, I finally realized my dream and opened my own practice in May 1990 – the Animal Medical Center of Chicago.
-I renovated a beautiful Victorian house in the pleasant Lakeview neighborhood and turned it into a state of the art veterinary clinic.
+My first job as a small animal veterinarian was in Farmingdale, New York.
+I loved living in New York, but I knew in my heart that it would never be a place I’d call home.
+In 1997, I moved to Chicago and knew instantly that I would make this city my home.
+I joined a fast paced, high quality clinic and polished and honed my skills.
+In May 1990, I realized my second dream and opened my own practice – the Animal Medical Center of Chicago.
+I renovated a Victorian home in the Lakeview neighborhood of Chicago and turned it into a modern veterinary clinic.
+In 2004, I expanded the facility adding state-of-the art amenities to accommodate the growing practice.

 Pamela Janik, DVM